 P. lepturus are ground nesting with a habitat preference of bare scratched patches inside rock or log cavities or next to vertical structures (Prys‐Jones and Peet, 1980; Phillips, 1987a).
 An in-depth study of breeding biology of P.Lepturus on Cousin Island (Phillips, 1987a) determined egg incubation to last 40–41 days, with a mean incubation shift length by parents of 6.6 days.
 Fledging periods varied between 67 and 89 days (mean 76.5 days).
 The mean age at which they were first left alone at night was 11.8 days (range 6-13 days) and as chicks grew older, visits by parents became rapidly shorter until, by about Day 25, parents were mostly arriving, feeding the chick and leaving again in less than ten minutes, very rarely staying as long as half an hour.
 A high proportion of total egg losses seems likely to have been due to desertions by adults which had been stressed during incubation, with failures becoming increasingly frequent towards hatching, after repeated intervals of fasting and (at many sites) exposure to the sun.

-Monitoring breeding success
+Monitoring

-For all five sites, nesting P. lepturus were defined as an adult incubating an egg or brooding a chick.
-Nests were checked (and new nests searched for) every 2–14 days, depending on the site (see Table 2).
-To determine nest outcome, the stage at which the nest was last observed active was recorded.
-If a nest was observed to have been occupied by an egg or a young (partially feathered) chick and was subsequently observed empty or with signs of predation/death on the succeeding check, it was recorded as failed.
-A nest observed to be occupied by a fully feathered chick and then found empty in the subsequent check without signs of predation/death was assumed to have fledged and was therefore recorded as successful (hereafter breeding success).
-Breeding success is defined as % of successful nests at each site in a given time period.
-For sites that monitored all nests within a specific area (Aride, Aldabra, Cousine) the number of nests is hereafter referred to as nesting rate and is used as a proxy for breeding population size.
-New nests were only included in the dataset for those found at incubation stage to avoid introducing bias by including nesting attempts that had already reached chick stage.
-However, all sites were searched thoroughly for nests on each check so discovering late stage nesting attempts was rare.
-Nesting attempts were characterised by the date of the first record, and whether the attempt resulted in a fledgling or not.
+To evaluate the status and trends of P. lepturus we focus on two particular metrics: the breeding success and the number of nesting attempts (or nesting rate).
+A nesting P. lepturus was defined as an adult incubating an egg or brooding a chick.
+First, we define breeding success the percentage of successful nests at each site.
+We determined whether the nest was successful or not, by comparing the nest stage of two subsequent visits.
+If a nesting attempt was observed to have been occupied by an egg or a partially feathered chick and was subsequently observed empty or with signs of predation/death, it was recorded as unsuccessful.
 If the nest was unsuccessful we also recorded whether failure occurred at the egg or chick stage.

-Statistics
+Conversely, when a nest observed to be occupied by a fully feathered chick and found empty in a subsequent visit without signs of predation/death it was recorded as successful as we could assume the chick had fledged.

+Second, to estimate the nesting rate, sites were visited (and new nests searched for) every 2–14 days, depending on the site (see Table 2 for details).
+We calculated nesting rate for the three sites in which all nests were monitored within a specific area (Aride, Aldabra, and Cousine).
+Specifically, we define nesting rate as the number of nests encountered per month.
+This nesting rate is particularly informative as it can, in turn, be used as a proxy for breeding population size (ADD REF).
+All nesting attempts were characterised by the date of the first record.
+To avoid introducing potential bias on our monitoring metrics, new nesting attempts were only included in the dataset if they were first found at an incubation stage.
+Nevertheless, this was relatively rare and in all sites, more than 95% of the nest were first encountered before reaching the chick stage.

+Data analysis